Dealer

 5 min.

-Utilising leftover food not only saves resources, it's also a great way to try out new, creative recipes.
-For example, you can turn leftovers from a festive roast into a colourful stir-fry with crunchy vegetables, or turn potatoes and rice into crispy pancakes in no time at all.
-The way you store leftovers also plays an important role when it comes to utilising them.
-Storing cooked food safely extends its shelf life and you can use it to conjure up a delicious dish a day or two later.
-We show you what can be made from leftovers and how they last longer.
+Using up leftovers not only conserves resources, but it’s also a great way to try out new, creative recipes.
+Here’s how to turn the leftovers from a holiday roast into a colorful stir-fry with crisp vegetables; in no time at all, you can turn potatoes and rice into crispy pancakes.
+The way food is stored also plays an important role in making the most of leftovers.
+Storing cooked food properly extends its shelf life, allowing you to whip up a delicious meal with it a day or two later.
+We'll show you what you can do with leftovers and how to make them last longer.

-Correct food storage determines shelf life and recycling
+Proper food storage is key to shelf life and reusability

-Why is it important to utilise food waste?
+Why is it important to use up leftovers?

-To counteract food waste in general, it is important to make sure when shopping that you only take home what you actually need.
-Meal plans can help here.
-The recycling of leftovers can be considered at the same time.
-This means that less ends up in the rubbish bin - which is good for sustainability and your wallet.
+Tip: To help reduce food waste in general, it’s important to make sure, when shopping, that you only bring home what you actually need.
+Meal plans can be helpful here.
+The reuse of leftovers can be taken into account at the same time.
+This way, less ends up in the trash—which is good for the environment and your wallet.

 Were your eyes bigger than your stomach or did the festive feast turn out to be very sumptuous?
 You don't need to throw away leftover meat and vegetables, as they can be used to conjure up many a culinary highlight - and in a flash.
 Utilising leftovers not only saves resources and money, but also a lot of time.
 Looking for ideas?